Welcome aboard USS LST 393

 He made it.
 Almost.

 Wey, wearing an officer’s utility cover (a working cap, not a formal hat), started up with his son’s help.
-He would have to climb 22 steps and then a steeper ladder of 10 steps to get to the steering deck.
+He would have to climb 22 steps and then a steeper ladder to get to the bridge.

 He made it to step number six.
 His son helped him turn around and come down.

 He may have been disappointed, but no one else was.
-He had come aboard an LST one last time.
+He had boarded an LST one last time.

 Mathias Joseph Wey died Sept.
 1 at 86.